ixmon/console-client/README.md

     # lines begining with a -- are group names
     #
     #
-    # the following example would create a group called 'trend data' with two feed url
+    # the following example would create a group called 'trend data' with two feed urls
     # and a group called 'my crypto' tracking bitcoin and litecoin
     #
     # --trend data